isukces/cs2php/README.md

 Three scenarios have been prepared for translation process:

-1. If you like PHP programming philosophy you can derived C# class from PhpDummy and use well known methods like `echo`, `array_merge`, `empty`, `file_get_contents` and many more.
+1. If you like PHP programming philosophy you can derive C# classes from `PhpDummy` and use well known methods like `echo`, `array_merge`, `empty`, `file_get_contents` and many more.

 2. If you're unwilling to use PHP (like me) and need substitute you're in right place.
-Use special designed classes like `Lang.Php.MySQL` and `Lang.Php.MysqlResult` that collect MySQL methods in one place and classes `Lang.Php.Filters.FilterInput` that serves PHP specific functionality in more attractive form.
+Use special designed classes i.e.

+ - `Lang.Php.MySQL` and `Lang.Php.MysqlResult` that collect MySQL methods in one place and classes

+ - `Lang.Php.Filters.FilterInput` that serves PHP specific functionality in more attractive form.

-3. If you need to translate existing C# library cs2php offers you extendable translator that is able to convert into PHP equivalent methods (i.e. `string.IsNullOrEmpty` into `empty`), properties (i.e. `DateTime.Now` into `new DateTime`) and classes (i.e. `System.TimeSpan` into `DateInterval`).
+3. If you need to translate existing C# library cs2php offers you extendable translator that is able to convert methods (i.e. `string.IsNullOrEmpty` into `empty`), properties (i.e. `DateTime.Now` into `new DateTime`) and classes (i.e. `System.TimeSpan` into `DateInterval`).

 All scenarios allows to take advantages of static type checking.
 C# code is compiled into dll before it is translated to PHP, so